Is sexting cheating

 Relationships that start with cheating rarely last.
 Even if a couple gets past the scandal, the scars will remain plus it would lead to suspicions forever.
 Such a relationship can’t be built on a good foundation.

 Sexting can lead to a real affair.
 It provides the platform to begin an affair and blossom.
-Also too much sexting can lead you to becoming emotionally attached to the other person.
+Also, too much sexting can lead you to become emotionally attached to the other person.

 It depends on the legal rules of the state you are in.
 But sexting as such cannot be considered a crime.
-However, it can be considered as undesirable behaviour leading to cheating and thus become grounds for divorce.
+However, it can be considered undesirable behavior leading to cheating and thus becoming grounds for divorce.

 Affairs do not last too long.
 But what definitely lasts is the hurt that is caused to everyone involved.